nextgis/docs_ngmobile/source/editing.rst

 * Photo.

 "Text" field is used to provide additional information about created geometry.

-"Space" field is used to increase interval between the fields (see :numref:`ngmobile_text_probel_pic`).

-"Text field" can be used to add text or figures, depending on the field type (see :numref:`ngmobile_text_pole_pic`).
+"Text field" can be used to add text or integers, depending on the field type (see item 4 in :numref:`ngmobile_non-standard_form_pic`).

-"List" and "Tandem list" fields are used to store and select values included in custom lists, for example, "List" - region/republic/territory, "Tandem list" - district/area in region/republic/territory (see :numref:`ngmobile_spisok_pic`).
+"List" and "Tandem list" fields are used to store and select values included in custom lists, for example, "List" - region/republic/territory, "Tandem list" - district/area in region/republic/territory (see item 5 in :numref:`ngmobile_non-standard_form_pic`).

-"Checkbox" field turns on/off an assigned value (see :numref:`ngmobile_flag_pic`).

-"Radio button" field allows to select one element from a list of mutually exclusive options (see :numref:`ngmobile_radio_kn_pic`).
+"Radio button" field allows to select one element from a list of mutually exclusive options (see item 7 in :numref:`ngmobile_non-standard_form_pic`).

-"Date picker" field allows to select date, time or both of them (see :numref:`ngmobile_date_pic`).
+"Date picker" field allows to select date, time or both of them (see item 6 in :numref:`ngmobile_non-standard_form_pic`).

-"Photo" field is used to create new or load existing photos (see :numref:`ngmobile_photo_pic`).

-After filling in all required attributes press button 2 (item 2 in :numref:`ngmobile_attributes_edit_pic`) to save edits.
+After filling in all required attributes press button 2 (item 2 in :numref:`ngmobile_non-standard_form_pic`) to save edits.
 Pressing buttons 1 or 3 will return you to Map screen, all changes in the layer (added or edited geometries or attributes) will be lost.